FennStatistics/CAMtools_documentation/docs/Data Analysis Tool.md

 ----------------

-In our experience it is necessary to guide the researcher (or assistent) through the analysis process, because the analysis of CAM data is relatively difficult and the individual modules build on each other logically.
+In our experience it is necessary to guide the researcher (or assistant) through the analysis process, because the analysis of CAM data is relatively difficult and the individual modules build on each other logically.
 The following figure visualizing all the implemented features separated for the (a) pre-processing and (b) analysis part (click on figure to enlarge it in new tab):

 <a href="https://raw.githubusercontent.com/FennStatistics/CAMtools_documentation/master/docs/media/overview_CAMApp.JPG" target="_blank">
 <img src="https://raw.githubusercontent.com/FennStatistics/CAMtools_documentation/master/docs/media/overview_CAMApp.JPG" alt="overview missing" style="height:400px; width: 900px;" class="centerImg">